Liolaemus donosobarrosi

-Liolaemus donosobarrosi, also known commonly as Donoso-Barros' tree iguana, is a species of lizard in the family Liolaemidae.
+Liolaemus donosobarrosi, commonly known as Donoso-Barros' tree iguana, is a species of lizard in the family Liolaemidae.
 The species is endemic to Argentina.

 Etymology

 The specific name, donosobarrosi, is in honor of Chilean herpetologist Roberto Donoso-Barros.

 Geographic range

 L. donosobarrosi is found in central Argentina, in the provinces of Mendoza, Neuquén, and Río Negro.

 Habitat

 The preferred natural habitat of L. donosobarrosi is shrubland, at altitudes of 900–1,200 m.